AdityaMuppala/adityamuppala.github.io/_pages/teaching.md

 ## Millimeter-Wave Integrated Circuits ([link](https://www.youtube.com/watch?v=X9LaoKDRmzA&list=PL9Trid0A4Da1lh5hRCjpYMCDADtVXA9qU&pp=iAQB))

 This is probably the series I am most excited about.
 The end goal here is to show someone from a non-IC background how to start from scratch and design a chip that can be taped-out.
-Right now I am trying to figure out a way to access a PDK that I can share openly and that is why this series is on pause.
-But stay tuned!
+I use the Cadence Generic PDK to design circuits and also do some layouts.
+I try to cover some theory along with the designs.